Guide

 Do rebates lower the upfront price?

 Sometimes, but not always.
 Some rebates show up through program administration or post-install paperwork rather than as an immediate contract-price reduction.
-That is why you should separate rebate math from tax-credit math and from the installer's gross quote.
+That is why you should compare the installer's gross quote separately from rebate and tax-credit assumptions.

 Related Watt Wallet pages